 Have you ever stood in line at the coffee shop and wondered what another person in line had for breakfast?

-- have you ever tried to imagine another person’s feelings in a given moment regardless of your own agenda?
+- have you ever tried to imagine another person’s feelings at a given moment regardless of your own agenda?

 - if so, was it a rare occurrence?